Nonverbal autism: Language outcomes

+When considering language abilities in autism, two main theories come into play: the theory of mind and the procedural deficit hypothesis (PDH).
+Both theories share a common approach, aiming to understand the connections between language and non-language domains and explore whether similar behavioral profiles can be elucidated by common neurocognitive substrates.
+The theory of mind in autism provides an explanation for pragmatic impairments in language and communication, attributing them to social deficits and their underlying neurocognitive mechanisms.
+In contrast, the PDH suggests that grammatical impairments, encompassing syntax, morphology, and phonology, in individuals with autism can be predominantly attributed to abnormalities in the procedural memory system.
+Meanwhile, lexical knowledge, which relies on the declarative memory system, remains relatively unaffected.

-For nonspeaking grade school children and adolescents with autism, communication systems and interventions have been implemented to enhance language and communication outcomes.
-Speech-generating devices such as tablet computers use visual displays for children who lack verbal language, giving them the task of selecting icons indicating a request or need.
-For adolescents with nonspeaking autism, interventions can condition them to learn more advanced operations on speech-generating devices that require more steps (i.e. turning on device, scrolling through pages), which would allow them to enhance their communicative abilities independently.
+For nonspeaking autistic children and adolescents, augmentative and alternative communication and interventions with speech-language pathologists may be implemented to enhance language and communication outcomes.
+They are often given dedicated speech-generating devices that allow them to select pictures to indicate requests or needs.
+Continued interventions can be used to teach them more advanced operations on these devices (i.e. turning on the device, scrolling through pages, or adding additional vocabulary), helping them enhance their communicative abilities independently.

+Nonspeaking autistic adolescents and adults may transition away from dedicated speech-generating devices, instead opting to use apps on their personal mobile devices, like Spoken or Avaz.

-The picture exchange system (PECS) is a form of spontaneous communication for children with autism in which an individual selects a picture indicating a request.
+The Picture Exchange Communication System (PECS) is a form of spontaneous communication for children with autism in which an individual selects a picture indicating a request.
 PECS can be utilized in educational settings and at the child's home.
-Longitudinal studies suggest PECS can have long-term positive outcomes for school-aged children with nonspeaking autism, specifically their social-communicative skills, such as higher frequencies of joint attention and initiation, and duration of cooperative play, which are all important roles in improving language outcomes.
+Longitudinal study suggest PECS can have long-term positive outcomes for school-aged children with nonspeaking autism, specifically their social-communicative skills, such as higher frequencies of joint attention and initiation, and duration of cooperative play, which are all important roles in improving language outcomes.

-It has also been suggested that a significant stage in acquiring verbal language is learning how to identify and reproduce syllables of words.
-One study found that nonspeaking and minimally speaking children with autism are capable of enhancing their oral production and vocalizing written words by isolating each syllable of a word one at a time.
-The process of breaking down a syllable at a time and having it visually displayed and audibly available to the child can prompt him or her to imitate and create nonrandom and meaningful utterances.
+It has been suggested that a significant stage in acquiring verbal language is learning how to identify and reproduce syllables of words.
+One study found that nonspeaking and minimally speaking autistic children are capable of enhancing their oral production and vocalizing written words by isolating each syllable of a word one at a time.
+The process of breaking down a syllable at a time and having it visually displayed and audibly available to the child can prompt them to imitate and create nonrandom and meaningful utterances.

 Most of these studies contain small sample sizes and were pilot studies, making additional research significant to assess whether these findings can be generalized to all age groups of the same population.
-Furthermore, most studies on nonspeaking autism and speech-generating device communication were based on more basic skills, such as naming pictures and making requests for stimuli, while studies in advanced communication are limited.
+Furthermore, most studies on nonspeaking autism and communication with speech-generating devices were based on more basic skills, such as naming pictures and making requests for stimuli, while studies in advanced communication are limited.